aws-samples/config-resource-compliance-dashboard/preprocessing/multi-account-design-decision.md

 ## How it is implemented (two steps)

-- **Step 2.1 - Dashboard account (run first):** installs the preprocessing resources and a **transient bucket** (versioned, with a tight lifecycle) that receives the replicated AWS Config files and is the same-account source that triggers the Producer Lambda.
+- **Step 1 - Dashboard account (run first):** installs the preprocessing resources and a **transient bucket** (versioned, with a tight lifecycle) that receives the replicated AWS Config files and is the same-account source that triggers the Producer Lambda.
 Outputs the transient bucket name.
-- **Step 2.2 - AWS Config account (run second):** installs cross-account S3 replication from the AWS Config Logs bucket to the transient bucket from step 2.1 (its name is provided as an input): the replication configuration, the replication IAM role, and, if the AWS Config Logs bucket is KMS-encrypted, the KMS grants needed for replication.
+- **Step 2 - AWS Config account (run second):** installs cross-account S3 replication from the AWS Config Logs bucket to the transient bucket from step 1 (its name is provided as an input): the replication configuration, the replication IAM role, and, if the AWS Config Logs bucket is KMS-encrypted, the KMS grants needed for replication.

-The transient bucket name is the only value that must be carried from step 2.1 to step 2.2.
+The transient bucket name is the only value that must be carried from step 1 to step 2.

+After this is done, users can proceed with the single-account installation of the dashboard; steps 3 and 4.